Monkey Black

-Leonardo Michael Flores Ozuna (Los Mina; 26 July 1986 – Sant Adrià de Besòs, Catalonia; 30 April 2014), known by his stage name Monkey Black, was a singer of urban music from the Dominican Republic.
+Leonardo Michael Flores Ozuna (Los Mina; 26 July 1986 – Sant Adrià de Besòs, Catalonia; 30 April 2014), known by his stage name Monkey Black, was a Dominican rapper.

 Biography

 Monkey Black was born in Los Mina, Santo Domingo Este, Santo Domingo Province, Dominican Republic, on 26 July 1986.
 From a very young age, he showed a strong interest in music and by the age of 10 he had recorded his first material with El Sujeto.
 He later emigrated to Puerto Rico, where he worked various jobs.

 When he returned to the Dominican Republic, he became an urban artist.
 In 2006, with the support of Lápiz Conciente, he gained public recognition through the collaboration "Tienen miedo" alongside him and Big K. He rose from a local rapper to an international artist with the hit "El Sol y La Playa", produced by music producer Nico Clinico.

 Years later, he moved to Spain to expand his international career, four years later he was murdered in Barcelona.